-Lastly, there will be an opportunity for the staff member in question to appeal to Grievance Committee of the Board, detailed below.
+Lastly, there will be an opportunity for the staff member in question to appeal to Grievance Committee of the Board (see Procedures for Employee Grievance or Termination below).

 5. Outline the school's proposed salary range and employment benefits for all levels of employment.